Canine Fecal Analysis: What Can Your Dog’s Poop Reveal About Their Health?

 What can your veterinarian learn from your dog’s poop that you cannot on your own?

-First, your veterinarian will take a look at it the same way you do–with their eyes—consistency, color, and things that don’t belong.
-There is a lot to be learned from that, but not everything can be seen with a naked eye.
+First, your veterinarian will take a look at it the same way you do—with their eyes—consistency, color, and things that don’t belong.
+There is a lot to be learned from that, but not everything can be seen with the naked eye.

 Microscopic examination